NAD+ Skincare: What It Is and How It Works

 Is NAD+ better than collagen?

-Is NAD+ and niacinamide the same thing?
+Is NAD+ the same as niacinamide?

 What are the side effects of NAD+?